ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    password by visiting the link.
 For more details, please refer to [**Reset Password**](#23-reset-password-)

 #### 5.4.4 Map/Un-map/Re-map User to a Center [**[↑]**](#table-of-content)
-MOSIP allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the registration center ID.
-The system validates the registration ID and the privileges of the user and provides the capability to map/un-map-re-map the user to the registration on successful validation.
+MOSIP allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the User ID and registration center ID.
+The registration center must be under the Zonal Admin’s zone.
+The system validates the user ID, registration center ID and the privileges of the Zonal Admin and on successful validation, provides the capability to map/un-map-re-map the user to the registration.

 For more details, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
 ## 6. Master Data Management [**[↑]**](#table-of-content)